-Most antivirus programs identify Framework.exe as malware—for instance TrendMicro identifies it as ADW_EZDOW or TROJ_MALLJQ.A, and Microsoft identifies it as SoftwareBundler:Win32/InstalleRex or Trojan:Win32/Small.
+Most antivirus programs identify Framework.exe as malware—for instance TrendMicro identifies it as ADW_EZDOW or WORM_IRCBOT.AAJ, and Microsoft identifies it as SoftwareBundler:Win32/InstalleRex or Backdoor:Win32/IRCbot.

 The free file information forum can help you find out how to remove it.
 If you have additional information about this file, please leave a comment or a suggestion for other users.

 Description: Framework.exe is not essential for Windows and will often cause problems.
-Framework.exe is located in the C:\Windows\System32 folder.
+Framework.exe is located in the C:\Windows folder.

-There is no file information.
-The process is loaded during the Windows boot process (see Registry key: MACHINE\Run, MACHINE\RunServices, User Shell Folders).
+The program has no visible window.
+It is located in the Windows folder, but it is not a Windows core file.
+The process is loaded during the Windows boot process (see Registry key: MACHINE\Run, User Shell Folders).
 It is not a Windows core file.
-It is located in the Windows folder, but it is not a Windows core file.
-The program is not visible.
-The software listens for or sends data on open ports to a LAN or the Internet.
-Framework.exe is able to record keyboard and mouse inputs, hide itself and monitor applications.
-Therefore the technical security rating is 87% dangerous; however you should also read the user reviews.
+The software uses ports to connect to or from a LAN or the Internet.
+Framework.exe is able to monitor applications.
+Therefore the technical security rating is 71% dangerous; however you should also read the user reviews.

 Recommended: Identify Framework.exe related errors

 If Framework.exe is located in a subfolder of "C:\Program Files", the security rating is 54% dangerous.
 The file size is 1,066,872 bytes (50% of all occurrences) or 1,360,760 bytes.
-There is no file information.
-The program has no visible window.
-The Framework.exe file is digitally signed.
-The software is loaded during the Windows boot process (see Registry key: MACHINE\Run, MACHINE\RunServices, User Shell Folders).
-The Framework.exe file is not a Windows core file.
+There is no information about the author of the file.
+The program is not visible.
+The file is digitally signed.
+The process starts upon Windows startup (see Registry key: MACHINE\Run, User Shell Folders).
+It is not a Windows core file.

 Important: You should check the Framework.exe process on your PC to see if it is a threat.
 If Realtek Azalia Audio has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾